Law of agency: Authority

 An agent who acts within the scope of authority conferred by their principal binds the principal in the obligations they create against third parties.
-There are essentially three kinds of authority recognized in the law: actual authority (whether express or implied), apparent authority, and ratified authority (explained here).
+There are essentially three kinds of authority recognized in the law: actual authority (whether express or implied), apparent authority, and ratified authority.

 Actual authority

 Actual authority can be of two kinds.
 Either the principal may have expressly conferred authority on the agent, or authority may be implied.
 Authority arises by consensual agreement, and whether it exists is a question of fact.
 An agent, as a general rule, is only entitled to indemnity from the principal if they have acted within the scope of their actual authority, and if they act outside of that authority they may be in breach of contract, and liable to a third party for breach of the implied warranty of authority.

 Express actual authority

 Express actual authority means an agent has been expressly told they may act on behalf of a principal.